College Student's Family Says He Was Murdered on Spring Break in Mexico — But Authorities Disagree

 At the same time that Mexican authorities said Andrew was not a murder victim, they also said they had “offered to convene a meeting” between his family or representatives and the investigators “in order to provide an explanation of the incident.”

-“In addition, they have offered to show the available videos to the family,” Alonzo, the embassy spokeswoman, continued, according to the Republican.
+“In addition, they have offered to show the available videos to the family,” Alonzo, the embassy spokeswoman, continued in the statement obtained by PEOPLE.

 “The Government of Mexico will closely continue following the investigation of this regrettable case,” she said.

 Andrew’s family could not be reached by PEOPLE on Monday.
-Mexican officials did not immediately respond to a request for comment.

 In his obituary, Andrew, a Cleveland native, was remembered for “his wit, intelligence, athleticism and kind heart.”
 He was set to start working at Wells Fargo in June, after he graduated.